Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

 \subsubsection{Evaluation on full domain}

-First, we evaluate our emulator using coarsened CPM data as inputs (``Diffusion-cCPM''), to test its performance in a similar situation to that used for training.
-We compare its predictions with those from a U-Net (``U-Net-cCPM''), a deterministic approach found to perform strongly in other studies on machine learning-based downscaling \parencite{doury2023RCMemulator, doury2024precipemulatorpreprint, sha2020unetdsprecip}.
-We also compare with bilinear interpolation of the coarsened CPM precipitation (``cCPM Bilinear'').
-This is not a comparison downscaling method, as we do not use precipitation as a predictor in our emulator, but it is used to illustrate the effect of adding detail at length scales below the 60km grid spacing of the GCM.

-We show example predictions of daily mean precipitation in \autoref{fig:CPM-samples}.
+We show example predictions of daily mean precipitation in Figure~\ref{fig:CPM-samples}.
 This shows examples on days with substantial precipitation, selected according to the domain-mean value in the CPM.
 The first row is a wet day in winter, December--February (``DJF Wet'', the 80th percentile across domain means for all winter examples in the test subset).
 The second row is the wettest winter day (``DJF Wettest'', the winter example from the test set with the maximum domain-mean).
-The domain-mean precipitation in this example is only expected about once every 108 years, making this a test of the models' skill for extreme events of intensities relevant to planning climate resilience \parencite{watson2022mlextremes, watson2023neuripsccaiextremes}.
+The domain-mean precipitation in this example is only expected about once every 108 years, making this a test of the models' skill for extreme events of intensities relevant to planning climate resilience \cite{weaver2017climaterisk,watson2022mlextremes}.
 The third and fourth rows are similar but for summer, June--August (``JJA Wet'' and ``JJA Wettest'').
 Here, ``JJA Wet'' is an example chosen to have precipitation close to the 80th percentile and also a large region of convective showers, to illustrate the performance for this weather type.
 The other three examples show precipitation patterns characteristic of fronts.

 The first column is the target CPM precipitation.
-The second column shows results from bilinear interpolation of coarsened CPM precipitation (cCPM Bilinear).
-The third column is vorticity at 850hPa derived from coarsened wind fields from the CPM.
+The second column is vorticity at 850hPa derived from coarsened wind fields from the CPM.
 It is an example of the coarse inputs used by the emulator and provides a visualization of one of the features it sees.